 Recently, she was at NYC Pride with Absolut Vodka for the Trevor Project, Palm Springs Pride, and hosted a monumental birthday bash for the infamous Lady Bunny.
 More about Suzy Wong at www.suzywongbna.com

-While ostensibly playing to the gay community, from the very first pageant back in Nashville in 1972–in much the same way as "RuPaul’s Drag Race"* does now–Miss Gay America has consistently drawn a diverse audience of enthusiastic gay, straight, young and senior fans who appreciate the spectacle, the talent and, frankly–and literally–the balls it takes to be Miss Gay America.
+While ostensibly playing to the gay community, from the very first pageant back in Nashville in 1972, Miss Gay America–like "RuPaul’s Drag Race"* today–has consistently drawn a diverse audience of enthusiastic gay, straight, young and senior fans who appreciate the spectacle, the talent and, frankly–and literally–the balls it takes to be Miss Gay America.

-Currently, contestants are rigorously judged in four categories: Male Interview, Evening Gown, On-Stage Interview, and Talent (fully produced stage production; sets, dancers, permitted).
+Currently, contestants are rigorously judged in five categories: Male Interview, Presentation (theme based costume), Evening Gown, Talent (fully produced stage production; sets, dancers, permitted), On Stage Interview.

 To get glimpse into the world of female impersonator competition, check out the trailer for the award-winning 2008 documentary "Pageant" on Vimeo.

 The rules, from conduct to costume, number nearly 100 pages, and are as exacting, if not more so than those of any female counterpart pageant: